International League of Religious Socialists

-The International League of Religious Socialists is an umbrella organization of religious socialist movements in political parties throughout the world.
+The International League of Religious Socialists (ILRS) is an umbrella organization of religious socialist movements in political parties throughout the world.
 Founded in the 1920s, it has member groups in 20 countries totaling 200,000 members.
 For most of its history, it was mainly European and contained mainly Christian socialist groups, but has recently expanded to the Americas, Africa, and Australia to include more groups with connections to other religions.
 It is an associate organisation of Socialist International.